oracle/weblogic-deploy-tooling/documentation/4.0/content/userguide/tools/discover.md

 - `ALL` - discovers all 4 provider types
 - `DefaultAuthenticator` - discovers users and groups.
-- `XACMLAuthenticator` - discovers authorization policies.
+- `XACMLAuthorizer` - discovers authorization policies.
 - `XACMLRoleMapper` - discovers role definitions.
 - `DefaultCredentialMapper` - discovers credential mappings.

-The `ALL` scope is exactly the same as a scope value that lists each of the four provider types (for example, `DefaultAuthenticator,XACMLAuthenticator,XACMLRoleMapper,DefaultCredentialMapper`)
+The `ALL` scope is exactly the same as a scope value that lists each of the four provider types (for example, `DefaultAuthenticator,XACMLAuthorizer,XACMLRoleMapper,DefaultCredentialMapper`)

 {{% notice note %}}Discovery filters out all security data that matches the defaults for the WLS version being used except for users, because WDT needs to discover the users' passwords to use when creating a new domain from the